massivemadness/Fragula/README.md

 </navigation>
 ```

-**Finally**, you need to set opaque background to your fragment’s root layout to avoid any issues
+**Finally**, you need to set opaque background and layout direction flag to your fragment’s root
-with swipe animation.
+layout to avoid any issues with swipe animation.

 ```xml
 <!-- fragment_detail.xml -->